 LIV Golf has become a fight over money and what it means to us — and I don't like it.

 Personally, I'm torn.
-I see the argument against aligning oneself with a Saudi regime who are inarguably complicit in atrocities against mankind.
-But, at the same time, I understand the slippery slope of that stance without applying the same standard to countless other things you and I regularly do that can be linked to similarly unethical groups.
+I see the argument against aligning oneself with a Saudi regime that is inarguably complicit in atrocities against humankind, but at the same time, I understand the slippery slope of that stance without applying the same standard to countless other things you and I regularly do that can be linked to similarly unethical entities.

-Tolerance is a diminishing virtue in today's world, in many cases ignored by the same people who preach it.
-I may not agree with the idea of LIV Golf, the money behind it or the fraudulent motivating factors it and its participants lean on as a means of explaining the tour and the players' involvement, but at the same time I appreciate their right to do something I simply would not — trade dignity for money at the expense of the greater good.
+Tolerance is a diminishing virtue in today's world, and in many cases by the same people who preach it.
+I may not agree with the idea of LIV Golf, the money behind it or the fraudulent motivating factors it and its participants lean on as a means of explaining the tour and the players' involvement, but at the same time, I appreciate their right to do something I simply would not: trade dignity for money, at the expense of the greater good.

 The vast majority of golfers at the PGA Tour level didn't get there motivated by money, but rather by an intense desire to be the best.
 Sure, they've accumulated wealth as a result of their success, but it's not why they spent countless hours, years and in many cases decades honing their craft.
 They made those sacrifices for the competition, something they're trading for the guaranteed riches of LIV Golf.